jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 where each ``\mathcal{C}_i`` is a closed convex cone and ``\mathcal{C}_i^*`` is its dual cone.

-For conic-form maximization problems, the primal is:
+For a maximization problem in geometric conic form, the primal is:
 ```math
 \begin{align}
 & \max_{x \in \mathbb{R}^n} & a_0^T x + b_0